 Please note that all costs are approximate and in U.S. dollars.

-Mandatory health insurance: $1,865* for academic year, $833* for fall semester only, $1,251* for spring semester only.
-The requirement is waived for students showing proof of coverage. *Subject to change
+Mandatory health insurance: $1,954* for academic year, $900* for fall semester only, $1,054* for spring semester only The requirement is waived for students showing proof of coverage. *Subject to change

 Books and class reading materials: $550 per semester